balderdashy/sails-docs/reference/Blueprints.md

 ```

 ### Notes
-> Assumes the existance of both a controller and model called 'pony'
+> Assumes the existance of both `PonyController` and a model called 'Pony'.

 > JSON keys and values must be wrapped in double quotes.
-Singles won't work.
+Single quotes won't work.

+> For advanced filtering, you can send a `where` query parameter with a stringified JSON object.
+This object will be passed directly to Waterline as a criteria for a find, i.e. `Pony.find().where(req.param('where'))`  This allows you to use `contains`, `>`, `<`, `!`, `startsWith`, `endsWith`, and more.
+For more on query operators, check out [the Model documentation](https://github.com/balderdashy/sails-docs/edit/0.9/reference/Blueprints.md)

 # Create Records
 ### Purpose
-Create new model instances.
+Create new model instances in the database.

 ### Example Usage
 via Postman `POST` `'http://localhost:1337/pony'`

 ```javascript

 I CANT GET THIS SHIT TO WORK